core-wg/core-problem-details/draft-ietf-core-problem-details.md

 dereferenced in the normal course of handling problem details (i.e., outside diagnostic/debugging procedures involving humans).

-An example that contains a custom extension using a URI as `custom-problem-detail-entries` key is shown in {{fig-example-custom-with-uri}} (in CBOR diagnostic notation).
+{{fig-example-custom-with-uri}} shows an example (in CBOR diagnostic notation) of a custom extension using a URI as `custom-problem-detail-entries` key.

 ~~~ cbor-diag
 {